Allen Weisselberg tax fraud case: What to know about the charges

 - Oops!Something went wrong.Please try again later.

-, the chief financial officer of the Trump Organization with close ties to former President Donald Trump, is at the center of an alleged tax fraud scheme that spans over a decade, according to an indictment unsealed last week in New York.
+Allen Weisselberg, the chief financial officer of the Trump Organization with close ties to former President Donald Trump, is at the center of an alleged tax-fraud scheme that spans more than a decade, according to an indictment unsealed last week in New York.

-Prosecutors say the Trump Organization paid Weisselberg with lavish perks such as New York City apartments, luxury cars, private school tuition and other personal expenses, in addition to his base salary, and did not report that compensation to tax authorities, evading more than $900,000 in federal, state and local taxes.
+Prosecutors say that the Trump Organization paid Weisselberg with lavish perks such as New York City apartments, luxury cars, private school tuition and other personal expenses, in addition to his base salary, and did not report that compensation to tax authorities, evading more than $900,000 in federal, state and local taxes.

-Attorneys for Weisselberg and the company , and said they plan to fight the charges.
+Attorneys for Weisselberg and the company pleaded not guilty in the case on Thursday, and said they plan to fight the charges.

 The case against Weisselberg and the Trump Organization

-From 2005 to 2017, says that Weisselberg and other company executives were compensated “off the books,” in order to pay less in local, state and federal taxes.
-Weisselberg received over $1.7 million in the alleged scheme.
+From 2005 to 2017, the indictment says that Weisselberg and other company executives were compensated “off the books” in order to pay less in local, state and federal taxes.
+Weisselberg received more than $1.7 million in the alleged scheme.

 The Trump Organization gave Weisselberg about $1.2 million for rent, utilities and related expenses for an apartment in Manhattan, where Weisselberg and his wife lived, the indictment alleges.